RonnyPfannschmidt/prance/COMPATIBILITY.rst

 occurrences of ``$ref`` as references.
 This works well with the expecations of JSON schema/JSON references, albeit not OpenAPI's interpretation of them.

+This limitation is also not present in OpenAPI 2.0 specs.
+While those specs are older, they're still supported by prance.
+Compatibility between the interpretation of 2.0 vs. 3.0.0 is probably more user friendly than allowing `$ref` to be interpreted in different ways in different places, in violation of JSON reference specs.